sooriyaarachchi/pybites.github.io-src/content/codechallenge43.md

 On that note you will lose points if you create Skynet.
 Unless of course you also create a T-800 Model Terminator, then it's okay... sort of.

-## Win a copy of "Designing Bots" (if >= 5 valid PRs)
+## Win a copy of "Designing Bots"!

 We are really excited about this one.
 Not convinced yet?
 OK, we will personally send a copy of [Designing Bots: Creating Conversational Experiences](http://www.amazon.com/dp/B0723B91XD/?tag=pyb0f-20) to the coolest PR (voting to be done by us and our Slack community).

 3 conditions need to be met though:

-1. There must be at least 5 PRs submitted for this challenge (excluding Bob/Julian), otherwise it is not a competition.
+1. ~~There must be at least 5 PRs submitted for this challenge (excluding Bob/Julian), otherwise it is not a competition.~~ - update: nah ... bots are cool, specially in Python + PR'd to PyBites, the more the merrier, but the best submission gets the book, regardless the number of PRs :)

 2. It must be your own code which you developed during this challenge, be cool, no shortcuts.